pnkfelix/curly-dollop/content/step1-deployment/step1.3-sam-i-lam.en.md

 If you take the URL printed above, and replace the end "hello/" with a command suitable for the game service, you should see a corresponding reponse.

-So, taking the above example again:
+So, taking the above example again\:

 ```sh
 curl https://uniqsnwflk.execute-api.us-east-2.amazonaws.com/Prod/n/
 ```

-prints this:
+prints this\:

 ```text
 {"command":"new-game","parsed_game_state":"---------","player":"X","next_game_states":null,"selected_move":null,"text":null,"victory":null}